econ-owais/econ-owais/README.md

 ---

 ## 💼 About Me
-An economics graduate specializing in data analysis and research.
-I'm passionate about transforming complex economic data into clear, actionable insights through innovative data visualization and policy research.
-My work focuses on building structured economic models and dynamic dashboards using a variety of programming and analytical tools.
+I’m an economics graduate who loves turning numbers into stories people can actually use.
+I take complex economic data and break it down into clear, practical insights through smart visualizations and policy-focused research.
+Whether it’s building economic models or designing interactive dashboards, I use a mix of programming and analytical tools to make data not just understandable but impactful.
 ---

 ## 🧠 What I Do